saniya-firdouss/Nostalgic-Snake-Game/README.md

 # 🐍 Snake Game (Responsive)

-A humble try to recreate our Nostagic/Classical Snake Game**.
+A humble try to recreate our Nostagic/Classical Snake Game.

 ## 🎮 Features